-Mirage 2000 is a multirole combat fighter from Dassault Aviation of France.
+Mirage 2000 is a multirole combat fighter from French aircraft manufacturer Dassault Aviation.
 It has been operational with the French Air Force since 1984, and has been selected by Abu Dhabi, Egypt, Greece, India, Peru, Qatar, Taiwan and the United Arab Emirates.
-By 2009, over 600 Mirage 2000 were in service worldwide.

 Mirage 2000-5 cockpit

 Mirage 2000-5 is available as a single-seater or two-seater multirole fighter.
 The aircraft has hands-on throttle and stick (HOTAS) control.
 Mirage 2000-5 incorporates the Thales VEH 3020 head-up display and five cathode ray tube multifunction advanced pilot systems interface (APSI) displays.

 The combined head-up / head-level display is collimated at infinity and presents data relating to flight control, navigation, target engagement and weapon firing.
 Sensor and system management data is presented on two-coloured lateral displays.

 Mirage 2000 has nine hard points for carrying weapon system payloads: five on the fuselage and two on each wing.
 The single-seat version is armed with two internally mounted, high-firing-rate 30mm guns.